Step by Step Guide for Cleaning Your Own Dryer Vent

 You can also clean your lint trap screen with soap and water solution every few months to remove fabric softener build-up.
 When you do this, use your vacuum to suction lint from under the screen.

-While the recommended dryer vent cleaning schedule for homeowners and condo owners is once per year, you may need to have this service performed twice per year if you have a large family.
+While the recommended dryer vent cleaning schedule for homeowners and condo owners is once per year, if you have a large family, you may need to have this service performed twice per year.